shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Product Security, or Penetration Testing
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Data Security, Product Security, or Penetration Testing

 ## Skills